nict-wisdom/rannc-examples/bert/README.md

 pip install -r requirements.txt
 ```

-To use RaNNC, copy the following files in this repository.
+To use RaNNC, copy the following files in `DeepLearningExamples`.
 *Path*s show the paths where the files should be placed.

 - rl (Path: PyTorch/LanguageModeling/BERT/)